mrsoong/motion-keyboard/deliverables/iteration-01.review.md

 - ##### Start modifying a basic android keyboard
 	- Experimenting with our custom UI.
 Using online tutorials such as [this tutplus guide](https://code.tutsplus.com/tutorials/create-a-custom-keyboard-on-android--cms-22615 "this tutplus guide") and [this video tutorial](https://www.youtube.com/watch?v=7nsa7BuoWhU "this video tutorial")
- 	We plan to get a custom keyboard up and running and branch from our basic custom keyboard.
+ 	We plan to get a custom keyboard up and running and branch from our basic custom keyboard which is open source code that was found on the internet.

 - #####Decide on a Git Branching model
 	- As previously discussed we have not reached a consensus on our git branching model.
 At the end of the next iteration we plan to decide and implement out a branching model that allows more productivity and ease of working with.